 - Traditional IRAs: Although previous laws stopped traditional IRA contributions at age 70.5, you can now contribute at any age.
-However, required minimum distribution (RMD) rules still apply at 70.5 or 72, depending on when you were born.
+However, required minimum distribution (RMD) rules still apply at 70.5 or 72 (73 in 2023), depending on when you were born.

 Keep in mind that contribution and age limits do not apply to rollovers, conversions or transfers between retirement accounts.
 You can initiate these transactions no matter your age, and the amount will not count towards your annual contribution limit.

 Why You Should Know IRA Contribution Age Limits